Player's Prayer

 "Player's Prayer" is the third and final single Lloyd's second album Street Love.
 The track was produced and co-written by Jasper Cameron.
 Its release was confirmed by FMQB.
 The single was only released in the United States, where it only reached #74 on Billboard Hot R&B/Hip-Hop Songs chart.
-Although the song was a favorite among many, The single lacked promotion and didn't receive a music video.
+Although the song was a favorite among many, the single lacked promotion and didn't receive a music video.

-Other information

-The single was supposedly released on July 17, 2007, yet there is still no video for the single, and low promotion of it as of October 1, 2007.

-J. Holiday has a song from his debut CD called, "Pimp in Me," and it has a very similar beat, with basically the same meaning as "Player's Prayer."
-This can be attributed to the fact that both songs were written and produced by Jasper Cameron.